PatrickMebus/googleads-scripts/README.md

 # googleads-scripts
-collection of useful scripts for google ads campaigns
+collection of useful scripts for google ads campaign-automation and optimization